Files / United States

 6. Long-Term Costs of U.S. Actions Against the Houthis

-7. Operation Midnight Hammer (Iran)
+7. Operation Midnight Sledgehammer (Iran)

 8. Context of U.S.-Iran Relations

-9. Cost Drivers of Operation Midnight Hammer
+9. Cost Drivers of Operation Midnight Sledgehammer

 10. Cost-Benefit Analysis